Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Sometimes, the only way to evolve is to open ourselves fully.
+> Life is just the same as learning to swim.
+Do not be afraid of making mistakes, for there is no other way of learning how to live!

 <!-- QUOTE_END -->